-Once we are past the impact from COVID-19 on our business, we expect to continue our long-term priorities for uses of cash: fund organic growth, pay dividends, fund strategic acquisitions, and repurchase stock with available cash.
-With the increase in leverage from our acquisition of ECS, as previously discussed, and our need to manage cash in light of the COVID-19 pandemic, we are prioritizing debt repayment after funding only necessary expenditures, and as a result, are temporarily limiting share repurchases.
+Our long-term priorities for uses of cash remain: fund organic growth, pay dividends, fund strategic acquisitions, and repurchase stock with available cash.
+With the increase in leverage from our acquisition of ECS, as previously discussed, we are prioritizing debt repayment after funding necessary expenditures and dividends, and as a result, are temporarily limiting share repurchases and acquisitions.
 We have been authorized by the Board to repurchase up to 10 million shares each year, but we have established no specific repurchase commitment or timetable.